Why Stress Management Is Important

 Researchers have found that stress leads to an increase in acne (http://www.htv.com.pk/life/6-natural-acne-treatments), especially in male students.
 It can also cause psoriasis of the skin.
 Psoriasis is an itchy condition of the skin that causes red scaly patches.

-- Stress leads to a constant state of worrying, foggy thinking, impaired judgments, negativity, and indecisiveness.
+- It can also lead to a constant state of worrying, foggy thinking, impaired judgments, negativity, and indecisiveness

 Stress is a horrible thing as it is extremely detrimental to your health.
 It can cause all sorts of damage to the body whether its physical, emotional or mental.
 Learn how to beat stress the natural way.
 Other health conditions can also lead to stress and the stress caused by those health conditions cause worsen your health.
-So it is very important that you take care of your health and manage your stress as they are both connected.
+So it is very important that you take care of your health and invest time in stress management.
 Stay healthy and stay positive!